jakub-tucek/clusterize/docs/QUICK_GUIDE.md

 ## Getting started: Fibbonnaci

-Example folder should contain two files **clusterize-configuration-python.yml** and **sources/python_fibonacci.py**.
+This example needs two files **clusterize-configuration-python.yml** and **sources/python_fibonacci.py**.

-The first one, is *clusterize configuration file* that contains what parameters will be calculated in task execution among other configuration options.
+The first one, is *clusterize configuration file* that contains what parameters will be calculated in task execution.
+Other parameters is task type (python), important directories and others.

 Second is **source** file.
 Source file can be function, script or just your dataset.

-Configuration will calculate Fibbonnaci numbers.
-Output is saved to standalone files for each job calculating number.

-Content of outputs will look like this:

-1, 1, 2, 3, 5, 1, 2, 3, 5, 2, 3, 5, 3, 5, 5
+Python script calculates Fibbnocci number for given range and prints them to standard output.
+Range is then accepted as two parameters of function.
+Configuration file will change these two parameters and thus generating different ranges in each job execution.

 ### Submission

-For submission use:
+To submit task use:

 ```
 $ clusterize submit clusterize-configuration.yml